awslabs/pireporter/README.md

 ```

 > Note: For security reasons you can also clone the repository and install `pkg` on a staging machine and build a packaged version yourself and then use it in your environment.

+##### Security considerations

+All the permissions required to run pireporter are read-only and include only the mandatory ones.

+The IAM policy pireporterPolicy.json is attached to this repository.

+The database log files will be downloaded and scanned for error messages if the `--include-logfiles` option is used.

+According to the policy, only instances and clusters with the Tag pireporter:allow (Key: pireporter Value: allow) can be accessed.
+That is why, use tagging to control which database instances can be accessed by the tool.

+##### General considerations

+###### PostgreSQL

+For RDS PostgreSQL and Amazon Aurora with PostgreSQL compatibility, consider the following:

+* Enable the `pg_stat_statements` extension to collect per-query statistics.
+This extension is enabled by default in Amazon Aurora with PostgreSQL compatibility.
+* By default, PostgreSQL databases truncate queries longer than 1,024 bytes.
+To increase the logged query size, change the `track_activity_query_size` parameter in the DB parameter group associated with your database instance.
+When you change this parameter, an instance reboot is required.
+* By default, the `pg_stat_statements.track` parameter is set to the value `TOP`, which means only top-level queries will be captured.
+To capture all queries like ones running from inside stored functions and procedures, set this parameter to the value `ALL`.
+* Important performance consideration!
+The `pg_stat_statements` extension uses a hash table in memory to store the query statistics.
+If there are more unique queries than available memory, then a locking mechanism will kick in which can lead to contention and performance problems.
+The `pg_stat_statements.max` parameter controls the maximum number of unique statements that can be stored in memory.
+The default value is 5000.
+If you have more unique queries, set this accordingly.
+For example, if you estimate ~6000 unique queries, set it to 10000 to be safe.
+* Also, `blk_read_time` and `blk_write_time` are collected only when the additional `track_io_timing` parameter is enabled.

 ##### Synopsis